ventus550/university/gnn/prezentacja.md

 # Graph Convolutional Network (GCN)
 ![w:1000](image-5.png)
-The convolution is neighbourhood aggregation and resembles that of the regular convolutional networks if we think of the closest pixels as a neighbourhood subgraph.
+The convolution is neighborhood aggregation and resembles that of the regular convolutional networks if we think of the closest pixels as a neighborhood subgraph.

 ---
 <style scoped>section{font-size:20px;}</style>